 Installation Tips for a Wood Backsplash

-You don't always have to glue wood to the wall with construction adhesive, but it's a good idea because the adhesive helps prevent the wood from curling and warping, which is always a possibility when a natural material like wood is involved.
+You don't always have to glue wood to the wall with construction adhesive, but it's a good idea because the substance helps prevent the wood from curling and warping, which is always a possibility when a natural material is involved.
 Use a caulk gun directly on the back of each plank as you install it and use nails to hold the planks in place until the glue sets, removing them afterward if you want.

 A few other tips can help make installation easier and can prevent mistakes that could lead to a makeover of the entire project: